 Depending on the climate you live in, it’s pretty hard to limit water exposure to any wooden piece, like the deck or roof.

-So, the first thing you want to do to prevent rotting wood is hire local carpentry repair services to help paint, seal, and prime your wooden surfaces.
+So, the first thing you want to do to prevent rotting wood is to hire local Interior trim carpenters in Cumming, GA to help paint, seal, and prime your wooden surfaces.
 Also, a carpenter will check the windows and doors and adequately seal them to prevent water from entering your home.

 Here are ways to prevent dry rot in the future: